Fran Walsh

 Dame Frances Rosemary Walsh (born 10 January 1959) is a New Zealand screenwriter and film producer.

-The partner of filmmaker Peter Jackson, Walsh has contributed to all of their films since 1989: as co-writer since Meet the Feebles, and as producer since The Lord of the Rings Trilogy.
-She has won three Academy Awards for the final film of the trilogy, The Lord of the Rings: The Return of the King.
+The partner of filmmaker Peter Jackson, Walsh has contributed to all of their films since 1989: as co-writer since Meet the Feebles, and as producer since the Lord of the Rings trilogy.
+She won three Academy Awards for the final film of the trilogy, The Lord of the Rings: The Return of the King.

-Together, with her husband Peter Jackson, Walsh was named fifth richest on the 2025 NBR Rich List in New Zealand.
+Together, with her partner Peter Jackson, Walsh was named fifth richest on the 2025 NBR Rich List in New Zealand.
 Together their estimated net worth is $2.6 billion NZD.

 Early life

 Walsh was born into a family of Irish descent in Wellington, New Zealand.
 She attended Wellington Girls' College intent on becoming a fashion designer, but eventually became interested in music instead.
 Occasionally taking time off to perform in a punk band named The Wallsockets, she attended Victoria University of Wellington majoring in English literature and graduating in 1981.